wangonya/wangonya.com/content/blog/celery-signals.md

-By default, what is returned is an [AsyncResult](https://docs.celeryq.dev/en/stable/reference/celery.result.html#celery.result.AsyncResult) instance but that\'s not what we\'re interested in.
+By default, what is returned is an [AsyncResult](https://docs.celeryq.dev/en/stable/reference/celery.result.html#celery.result.AsyncResult) instance but that's not what we're interested in.
 On the terminal with your Celery worker running, you should see something similar to this:

 ```shell